pheonic/MusicBot/README.md

 # Basic Commands
 - summon : Connects the bot to the channel that the user who summoned the bot is connected to
 - play <url> : Queues a song to play by url.
-Supports youtube, bandcamp and more.
+Supports YouTube, bandcamp and more.
 See [lavaplayer's supported formats](https://github.com/sedmelluq/lavaplayer/blob/master/README.md#supported-formats)
 - skip : Skips the current song
 - clear : Clears the song queue
 - disconnect : Disconnects the bot from its voice channel